strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 ### Set up a webhook

 Providing that your project is set-up on GitHub, you will need to configure your **Strapi Project Repository** with a webhook.
-The following articles provide additional information to the steps below: [GitHub Creating Webhooks Guide](https://developer.github.com/webhooks/creating/) and [AWS : Use Webhooks to Start a Pipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-webhooks.html).
+The following article provides additional information to the steps below: [GitHub Creating Webhooks Guide](https://developer.github.com/webhooks/creating/).

 - You will need to access the `Settings` tab for your `Strapi Project Repository`: